bin780/ClassAutomation/README.md

     https://www.youtube.com/watch?v=4Rx_JRkwAjY

-2. Download the project from the github
+2. Download the project from the github and unzip

 3. open command prompt and change the directory to the project forlder